emmacadavra/flying-dutchman-voyages/README.md

 #### **Code**

-* This project followed the Code Institute code-along projects 'Hello Django' and 'I Think Therefore I Blog', and although this project is vastly different in terms of the type of prject, there will inevitably be similarities in certain parts of the code.
+* This project followed the Code Institute code-along projects 'Hello Django' and 'I Think Therefore I Blog', and although this project is vastly different in terms of the type of project, there will inevitably be similarities in certain parts of the code.
 For example, certain template code such as the code used to paginate the 'My Bookings' page, and code within .py files such as the classes found in admin.py.

 * This project was built with Django, and as such there will be many instances throughout my code that have been taken from the [**_Django 3.2 Documentation_**](https://docs.djangoproject.com/en/3.2/), or built upon from their given examples.